• Skip to primary navigation

 Make it a complete meal by serving your ravioli with a side dish (or two!).
 I personally love serving this with:

-• Green beans – especially when you can get them in season in the summertime!
+• Green beans.
+They’re especially great when you can get them in season in the summertime, but a simple frozen steamer pack will work too.

 a white plate with a serving of crockpot lazy lasagna. a fork is digging into the serving and holds a ravioli.
 It is topped with Italian seasoning, and fresh basil leaves sit around as garnish.